teemo-ai/teemo-sample-nuxtjs/README.md

 - Axios
 - Creates a new page named Profile
 - Load list data from Profile
+- Creates a new page named ProfileDetail
-- Load the specific Profile by its id from the apis /api/profiles/{id}
+- Load the specific Profile by its id
 - Enduser is able to copy the link /profile?id=<id> and paste to the other browser to load Profile detail. (server side rendering).